 The collections are judged on Idea, Building and Presentation.

 Pre-built models are judged on General impression and Detailling.

 For each class a Class winner is selected.
 In addition models may be Commended or Specially Commended.
 These are selected by the main judge.

 This year’s theme: The journey

-Build a Science Fiction model compete in this year’s theme class.
+Build a model related to emergency and rescue to compete in this year’s theme class.

 Special prize: “A Connecticut Yankee in King Gustav’s Court Trophy”

 Our transatlantic friends Barry Davidoff and IPMS Connecticut Yankees have, in order to support modelling in general, the modelling of US subjects with a Swedish connection in particular, and tying connections between the continents sponsored the “A Connecticut Yankee in King Gustav’s Court Trophy” (named for the book by Mark Twain), a challenge prize to be awarded each year at 08-Open.